oscarmoraperez/spring-mvc/README.md

-# Java Mentoring Program: Spring MVC
+# Spring MVC

-This maven-based project contains the exercises defined in the 'spring-mvc' module of Java Mentoring program.
+This maven-based project contains a demo project to learn how to use MVC design pattern in a simple business case of Events / Tickets and Users.

 0) To run the project one have the following options: